 Where – Leeds Trinity University, Brownberrie Lane

-Time – This year there will be two sessions available.
+Time – Again this year there will be two sessions available.

 6:00pm – 6.50pm.
 Give it a Go sessions.
 Suitable for beginners, those new to running or runners who are unsure if track training will suit them.
-Don’t be scared/put off by what you hear others say about track training.
+Don’t be scared or put off by what you hear others say about track training.
 Come along and find out for yourself.
 You run at your own pace.

 7.00pm – 8:00pm.
 The three S’s (Speed, Stamina and Style).
 Suitable for experienced runners of all abilities.

 The sessions will be led by experienced coaches Marie Hart and Garth de Roux.
-They are designed to help you gain more confidence in your running ability, build up speed and stamina, all whilst maintaining an efficient running style/posture.
+They are designed to help you gain more confidence in your running ability, build up speed and stamina, all whilst maintaining an efficient running style and posture.
 These sessions are held in an enjoyable and supportive environment.

-Normal running trainers are fine.
+Normal running shoes are fine.
 You will need a watch for timing your recoveries between efforts (essential for 7.00 – 8.00pm session).
 You come along as and when you can make it.

-So what are you waiting for (other than April 20th), add track training to your running diary.
+So, what are you waiting for (other than 19th April), add track training to your running diary.
 Consistent training and the effort you put in (as is the case in all areas of running) will help you reap the rewards of reaching whatever goal(s) you set for yourselves.